 Thus, in conclusion, based on the researches of Jackson and Milliron (1986), Kesselman (1994), Kasipillai and Jabbar (2003) non-compliance is defined for the purpose of this study as failure to comply with tax laws and/or report incorrect income, the act of claiming incorrect deductions, relief and rebates and/or paying the incorrect amount of tax beyond the stipulated time frame.
 Tax compliance is a wide concept and can be viewed from many perspectives, including public finance, economic, legal and also psychological.
 James and Alley (2004) suggested two contrasting approaches pertaining to tax compliance as a summary of the extremes of ways of defining this topic.
-A final definition of compliance within the spirit as well as the letter of tax law and administration without the application of enforcement activity.
+A final definition of compliance might therefore be: the willingness of individuals and other taxable entities to act in accordance within the spirit as well as the letter of tax law and administration without the application of enforcement activity.
 There is no measure of such a definition that is both simple and accurate.
 However, this definition does indicate the main features, which should be considered in judging the compliance of taxpayers with the tax system.